Studies reveal the hidden economics of processed hay

 Cattle farmers and ranchers face significant challenges in managing their feed costs, particularly during the winter months when feed expenses can account for up to 60-65% of total expenses.
 The method of delivering feedstuffs is a significant factor in minimizing waste and maintaining profitability, and several studies have shown that traditional flail-type bale processors may not be the most efficient method of feeding cows in spite of a commonly held idea.

 A thesis published by the University of Alberta1 back in 2009 compared the winter feed waste of cows fed forage on snow using a 3-point bale unroller versus a flail-type bale processor (these use knives or flails to crush and chop the hay).
-The results showed that waste was significantly higher with the flail-type bale processor compared to the 3-point unroller (12.9% wastage with the 3-point unroller against 19.2% with the flail-type bale processor).
+The results showed that waste was significantly higher with the flail-type bale processor compared to the bale unroller (12.9% wastage with the bale unroller against 19.2% with the flail-type bale processor).

 Also, 21.5% of the total protein was found in the wasted feed delivered by the flail-type bale processor.
 To replace the lost protein, an additional 2.55 kg/5.61 lb of DM or 3.04 kg/6.69 lb of hay as fed per head per day is required, which increases feed costs by $0.60/h/d based on a hay cost of $0.09/lb.
 Note hay prices have been updated to reflect the current 2023 estimate2.

-In total, the use of a flail-type bale processor increased winter feeding costs by $4.05 per head for a 175-day feeding period compared to a 3-point bale unroller when including wastage, nutrient replacement and additional equipment costs (including feed delivery costs, time of travel to and from the feeding area, processing time and total equipment time to feed the animals).
+In total, the use of a flail-type bale processor increased winter feeding costs by $4.05 per head for a 175-day feeding period compared to a bale unroller when including wastage, nutrient replacement and additional equipment costs (including feed delivery costs, time of travel to and from the feeding area, processing time and total equipment time to feed the animals).
 For instance, the study found that the total cost to operate the tractor and bale shredder machinery cost for 175 day was $15,973.24 or $91.27 per day or $0.91/h/d.
-The investment cost for flail-type bale processors is also more expensive than investing in a 3-point unroller or a Hustler Chainless bale feeder.
+The investment cost for flail-type bale processors is also more expensive than investing in an unroller or a Hustler Chainless bale feeder.

 Although flail-type bale processors have been marketed for decades as a more efficient method of feeding cows than long forage, studies show that this may not be the case.
 Flail-type bale processors were originally designed to shred straw and provide a uniform bedding layer for feedlot or cow-calf animals in the early 1990s.
 Since no alternative feeding-out solution was available at the time, farmers and ranchers progressively diverted the flail-type processors from their original function by using them for feeding-out tasks (instead of bedding).
 As a result, flail-type bale processor manufacturers followed suit, advertising their products as an efficient method of feeding cows.